tencentyun/qcloud-documents/api/计算与网络/容器服务/集群相关接口/添加已存在云主机到集群_en.md

 This API (AddClusterInstancesFromExistedCvm) is used to add existing CVMs to a cluster.

-Domain for API request: <font style="color:red">ccs.api.qcloud.com</font>
+Domain for API request: ccs.api.qcloud.com

-* <font style="color:red">This API can be called only when "status" of cluster is "Running".</font>
+* This API can be called only when "status" of cluster is "Running".
-* <font style="color:red">This API can be called only when the status of current CVM is "Normal" or "Shut down". </font>For more information, please see the list of instance statuses in [View Instance List](https://www.qcloud.com/document/api/213/831) page.
+* This API can be called only when the status of current CVM is "Normal" or "Shut down".
+For more information, please see the list of instance statuses in [DescribeInstances](https://www.qcloud.com/document/api/213/831) API.
-* <font style="color:red">The current CVM will be reinstalled, and the system is the same as the one specified when the cluster is created.
-Please ensure that there is no important file in the system disk.</font>
+* The current CVM will be reinstalled, and the system is the same as the one specified when the cluster is created.
+Please ensure that there is no important file in the system disk.
 * The added CVMs and the current cluster must locate in the same VPC.
 * The added CVMs must belong to the default project.